websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md

     ![Add fragments or widgets to the Collection Display and configure the display properties](./displaying-collections-and-collection-pages/images/06.gif)

     ```note::
        If the Collection Display contains more than one item, you can drag the Fragment or Widget to any of them.
-The rest of the items in your Collection will automatically use the same layout settings.
+The rest of the items in your Collection automatically use the same layout settings.
     ```

 1. Click the Fragment or Widget on the Collection Display.